Book cover

 8.10.2 Test Data Selection

-When adopting black-box testing, there are techniques to assist in the selection of the inputs that will be tested.
-For example, Equivalence Classes is a technique that recommends dividing the inputs of a program into sets of values that have the same chance of presenting a bug.
+When adopting black-box testing, several techniques can assist in the selection of test inputs.
+One such technique is Equivalence Classes, which recommends dividing the inputs of a program into sets of values that have the same likelihood of presenting a bug.
 These sets are called equivalence classes.
 For each equivalence class, we should test only one of its values, which can be selected randomly.
-Suppose a function to calculate the income tax amount to pay, for each salary range, as illustrated in the next table.
-Partitioning based on equivalence classes recommends testing this function with four salaries, one from each salary range.

-Salary Tax Rate
+Salary Range (in $) Tax Rate

-From 1,903.99 to 2,826.65 7.5%
+1,903.99 to 2,826.65 7.5%

-From 2,826.66 to 3,751.05 15%
+2,826.66 to 3,751.05 15%

-From 3,751.06 to 4,664.68 22.5%
+3,751.06 to 4,664.68 22.5%

 Above 4,664.68 27.5%